Shuffle/Shuffle-docs/docs/extensions.md

 Finally go back to shuffle and use SSO button to login.

 ![shuffle SSO](https://user-images.githubusercontent.com/31187099/162689445-8db0766c-6f18-4463-8a92-f6ae62213918.png?raw=true)

+## Azure AD
+To use OpenID with Azure AD, Shuffle supports OpenID connect with the use of Client IDs and Client secrets.
+To set up OpenID Connect with Azure, we use "ID_token" authentication.
+This entails a few normal steps regarding app creation in Azure App Registration.

+1.

+When the user is signed in, they have the access rights of a "user" in the designated organization, and will have a username according to the ID decided in O365.
+This can be changed by admins.

 ### Other
 As long as you can create an identity and acquire an Entrypoint (IdP) and X509, paste them into the Shuffle fields, and it should work with any SAML/SSO provider.